 Karen: From coronavirus.

 Diane: Oh wow.
 Wow.
-My kids are 35, 31, and 27.
-They’re all Gemini.
-All three of them Gemini.
-Had I known before I might have planned things a little differently.
-But that’s another topic.
-Because their father died when they were 20, 16, and 12, I feel pressure.
+When my kids’ father died, I felt pressure.
 I can’t die.
 I mean they’ll be okay, but I have taken on a different kind of meaning than “just a mother.”
 I put that in quotations because no one’s just a mother, but I do feel a different burden than when Jay was alive.
 I wonder if you feel that at all.

 “I Would Always Encourage Parents to Be Proactive”